Skip to content

 if _DFF_CRONTAB:

-# Outputs logs only during scheduled tasks
+# Output logs only in scheduled tasks

 print(f'x + y = {result}')